AmpereComputing/NVIDIA-GPU-Accelerated-Linux-Desktop-on-Ampere/README.md

 The box comes with a spare GPU power cable hidden at the back of motherboard.

 ### Set Up Audio
-Mic/Speaker on the top of the case - A1 is not working.
-A2 is working HDMI/DisplayPort Audio - recommended for audio via TV speaker.
+Mic/Speaker on the top of the case - A1 does not not work, while those of A2 works.

+HDMI/DisplayPort Audio - recommended for audio via TV speaker.
 Both audio via HDMI and DisplayPort works.

 Digital Output - No physical link/plug found